About the Beverage Institute for Health & Wellness

 Awards and Recognition

-The Coca-Cola Company Beverage Institute for Health & Wellness (BIHW) has received several awards for its work on the Beverage Institute for Health & Wellness website, including the 2013 eHealthcare Leadership Awards’ Best Overall Internet Site Silver award for Physician/Clinician-focused sites, a 2013 Outstanding Achievement in Website Development award from Interactive Media Awards™, and a Silver in the Winter/Spring 2013 Web Health Awards competition.
-Learn more.
+The Coca-Cola Company Beverage Institute for Health & Wellness (BIHW) has received several awards for its work on the Beverage Institute for Health & Wellness website, including a 2014 Platinum Marcom Award in the informational website category for design, a 2014 Davey award, the 2013 eHealthcare Leadership Awards’ Best Overall Internet Site Silver award for Physician/Clinician-focused sites, a 2013 Outstanding Achievement in Website Development award from Interactive Media Awards™, and a Silver in the Winter/Spring 2013 Web Health Awards competition.
+View BIHW’s Awards and Recognition Page.